 # Script: yb_cluster_query.sh

-# Description: This script will execute provided query on all nodes in a cluster and
+# Description: Run a SQL query across all nodes in a YB cluster and aggregate output.

 # Created: 04/11/2025